- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 Money-back guarantee: 30 DAYS

-If you go for the basic VPN subscription, you get the VPN (duh), ad blocker, pop-up blocker, and some basic identity protection services.
+If you go for the basic VPN subscription, you get the VPN, ad blocker, pop-up blocker, and some basic identity protection services.
 For a couple of dollars more a month, Surfshark includes a surprisingly powerful antivirus platform and identity protection tool (called Incogni).
 This is all now bundled into a suite called ‘Surfshark One’.
 All that extra stuff won’t help you with torrenting, but if you’re paying for AV, you can bundle it into one sub and save a lot of money.

-As with all the VPNs that made it onto our list, we checked if Surfshark was leaking our location while torrenting.
-We connected to a server in Boston and checked whether there were any IPv4 or IPv6 leaks.
-As you can see below, our location (in the UK) was hidden.
+Whichever server you connect to, Surfshark protects your traffic using 256-bit AES encryption, a kill switch, and perfect forward secrecy.
+As with all the VPNs that made it onto my list, I checked if Surfshark was leaking my location while torrenting.
+I connected to a server in Boston and checked whether there were any IPv4 or IPv6 leaks.
+I also checked that Surfshark was using its own DNS servers and tested for WebRTC leaks – everything checked out fine.

 Buy this VPN if: